 The information below is organized in accordance with our three reportable segments.
-All of our segments operate primarily in the United States and sell primarily to customers in the United States.
+All of our segments operate and sell to customers primarily in the United States.
 International total net revenue was less than 5% of consolidated total net revenue for all periods presented.

 Segment operating income is segment net revenue less segment cost of revenue and operating expenses.
-Segment expenses do not include certain costs, such as corporate selling and marketing, product development, and general and administrative expenses and share-based compensation expenses, which are not allocated to specific segments.
-These unallocated costs totaled \$1.32 billion in fiscal 2017, \$1.18 billion in fiscal 2016, and \$1.02 billion in fiscal 2015.
-Unallocated costs increased in fiscal 2017 compared with fiscal 2016 and in fiscal 2016 compared with fiscal 2015 due to increases in corporate product development and selling and marketing expenses in support of the growth of our businesses and to higher share-based compensation expenses.
+Segment expenses do not include certain costs, such as corporate selling and marketing, product development, general and administrative expenses and share-based compensation expenses, which are not allocated to specific segments.
+These unallocated costs totaled \$1.62 billion in fiscal 2018, \$1.32 billion in fiscal 2017, and \$1.18 billion in fiscal 2016.
+Unallocated costs increased in fiscal 2018 compared with fiscal 2017 and in fiscal 2017 compared with fiscal 2016 due to increased corporate product development and selling and marketing expenses in support of the growth of our businesses and higher share-based compensation expenses.
 Segment expenses also do not include amortization of acquired technology, amortization of other acquired intangible assets, and goodwill and intangible asset impairment charges.
-See Note 13 to the financial statements in Item 8 of this Annual Report for reconciliations of total segment operating income to consolidated operating income from continuing operations for each fiscal year presented.
+See Note 14 to the financial statements in Item 8 of this Annual Report for reconciliations of total segment operating income to consolidated operating income from continuing operations for each fiscal year presented.